openlawteam/docs/docs/relayer/README.md

 %>
 ```

 The smart contract calls the smart contract found at the following Ethereum address [0xe532d1d1147ab40d0a245283f4457c733b5e3d41](https://rinkeby.etherscan.io/address/0xe532d1d1147ab40d0a245283f4457c733b5e3d41), (currently on the Rinkeby testnet).
 The smart contract contains a function "makePayment."

 As you'll see the smart contract call contains some other arguments, including "startDate," "endDate", and "repeatEvery."
 If these arguments are set, OpenLaw will package and execute the smart contract at the interval set in the "repeatEvery" argument.

-##Frequecy of repeatEvery Variable
+## Frequency of repeatEvery Argument

 The frequency can be set in `seconds`, `minutes`, `hours`, `days`, `weeks`, `months`, and `years` (e.g., `30 seconds`, `1 minute`, `5 hours`, `7 days`, `2 weeks`, `6 months`, `1 year`).
 You can also mix time units when setting the frequency (e.g., `2 minutes 30 seconds`, `1 week 3 days`).

-##Impact of the OpenLaw Relayer
+## Impact of the OpenLaw Relayer

-Because many ongoing relationships involve the transfer of payments or assets over am extended period of time, the underlying smart contracts necessary to facilitate an underlying transfer of payments/assets can be simplified.
+Because many ongoing relationships involve the transfer of payments or assets over an extended period of time, the underlying smart contracts necessary to facilitate an underlying transfer of payments/assets can be simplified.
 This increases the range of commercial relationships capable of being coordinated and facilitated via a blockchain.